 Why do insurance companies sell annuities?

 Annuities help protect some of your retirement assets in the same way you protect your car, your home, and your health.
 In each of these cases, you’re transferring away some of the risk of financial loss to an insurance company.
-Annuities operate on the same principle: A fixed index annuity offers the potential to build some of your money with protection from market downturn, plus income payments during retirement – and tax deferral and a death benefit during the accumulation phase.
-Variable annuities offer a level of protection, too, through an additional-cost rider.2 Index variable annuities offer the opportunity for a level of protection through a variety of crediting methods (which may also be called index strategies).
+Annuities operate on the same principle: A fixed index annuity offers the potential to build some of your money with protection from market downturns, plus income payments during retirement – and tax deferral and a death benefit during the accumulation phase.
+Index variable annuities offer the opportunity for a level of protection through a variety of crediting methods (which may also be called index strategies).